shulltronics/circpy-ble-gateway/README.md

 * Airlift Featherwing with ESP32 co-processor

 ## How to use
-* Copy this code to a CircuitPython compatible device with BLE and internet connectivity.
+* Copy this code to a CircuitPython compatible device with BLE and internet connectivity
-* Create a `secrets.py` file that contains the MQTT server information.
+* Create a `secrets.py` file that contains the MQTT server information
+* If on a desktop, create and activate a Python virtualenv, then install the dependencies with `pip install -r requirements.txt`
+* If on a circuitpython board, make sure the appropriate libraries are in the `lib` folder
-* Name and publish the MQTT topic and associated with the data recieved over BLE.
+* Publish the MQTT topic and associated with the data recieved over BLE (TODO)
+* Run the script by saving it to the circuitpython board, or by running `python code.py` from within the venv on your desktop.